parimalp/compute_acceleration_using_Vitis/README.md

 V++ provides the ability to use command line options and HLS pragma to control hardware architecture; The extended XOCL class in lab source code provides the ability to make use of specific hardware features.

-An advanced lab of taking advantage of data transferring time to do computing in early stage is present in Vitis Advanced Lab.
-You're welcome to join the Advanced Lab to explore more capabilities of Vitis.
+An advanced lab of taking advantage of data transferring time to do computing in early stage is present in Section 5.

 ## Section 4: Use Vitis Vision Library to Accelerate More Functions

-This would be an interesting section.
-We'll work on functions a little more complicated.
+In this section, you will work on functions a little more complicated.
 The lab contents of this section is a part of UG1352.

 Building blocks are much larger.
 Building these hardware takes time.
-Let's launch it first.
-During building time, we can look down into the background and source code.
+During building time, you can look down into the background and source code.

 ### Section 4a: Build and Run Project in CLI Mode